Luz Noceda: Season 2

 Luz, now more adept and skilled with her glyph magic, teaches it to Eda and Lilith to allow them to use magic again.
 Eda, sensing Luz's guilt for recent events, tells her that her life has been better with her in it.
 Luz and Amity's relationship continues to improve, after the latter saved Luz from her parents, as she was trying to get her expelled friends back into Hexside.
 Luz learns from Eda's mother that she was not the first human on the Boiling Isles.
 In the library, she learns that Philip Wittebane managed to arrive to the Isles hundreds of years ago.
 She seeks Philip's diary, which can only be accessed with Amity's help.
 Their relationship improves further, with Amity expressing interest in visiting the Human Realm.
 After Luz makes Amity lose her library card, Amity kisses her on the cheek after she helped her regain the card back.
 With Philip's diary and a knowledge-replaying Echo Mouse, Luz begins studying Philip's notes.
-Luz can't create a connection with any of the palismen, as she is skeptical about her future.
-She decides to spend the night in the palisman nest, hoping to bond with one.
-After rescuing the palismen from the Coven guard, and befriending Hunter, the Emperor's Guard, she is given a log of palistrom wood by Eda to carve her own palisman staff.
+After rescuing palismen from the Coven guard, and befriending Hunter, the Emperor's Guard, she is given a log of palistrom wood by Eda to carve her own palisman staff.
 After the events at Amity's house, Luz is now more confident about her feelings.
 Hooty tries to help by placing both of them in a tunnel of love.
 As they traverse the river, Luz feels embarrassed by the tunnel's romantic messages, destroying them to prevent Amity from seeing them.
 However, Amity mistakenly believes Luz is uninterested in her and turns to leave, heartbroken.
 Upset, Hooty lashes out, wreaking havoc in the house, but King and Eda allow Luz and Amity to ask each other out and begin dating.
 Luz continues to study the contents of the Echo Mouse with the help of Amity.